Mentorship (Clinical Advisors)

-At the start of their programs, each resident will be paired with a Resident Advisor and a near-peer mentor.
+At the start of their programs, each resident will be paired with a Resident Clinical Advisor.
 Matches will be posted on the RESIDENTS page at the start of the program year.

-Provide residents with an enhanced personal and professional residency experience via a relationship with an experienced hospital pharmacist mentor and/or “near peer” mentor who has recently succeeded in the residency program
+Provide residents with an enhanced personal and professional residency experience via a relationship with an experienced hospital pharmacist mentor/advisor

 Provide hospital pharmacists with the opportunity to enhance the residency experience and professional development of a resident